cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 Trail of
 Bits](https://github.com/cloudevents/spec/blob/main/docs/CE-SecurityAudit-2022-10.pdf)
 released on October 26, 2022.
 These were mainly concerning the different CloudEvents SDK, not the specification.
+All of the security issues found by Trail of Bits have already been addressed.

 Below are listed the findings by Trail Of Bits with their descriptions.

 ##### [Java SDK] Reliance on default encoding